wp-plugins/editorial-calendar/readme.txt

 This is the beta version and the first one ready for public use.
 Please help us make this plugin better by giving us <a href="mailto:zack@grossbart.com">feedback</a>.

+<a href="http://chrisg.org/drag-and-drop-post-scheduling-with-the-editorial-calendar-wordpress-plugin/">Chris Garret</a> liked the calendar so much he made a <a href="http://www.youtube.com/watch?v=F4BnQZsgtZc&feature=player_embedded" style="font-size: 1.25em">video</a> showing you how to use it.
+Thanks Chris!

 Features:

 1. See all of your posts and when they'll be posted.